Global Optimization with Parametric Function Approximation: Related Work

-Bayesian optimization \citep{shahriari2015taking,frazier2018tutorial} or Gaussian process bandit optimization \citep{cai2021on} is one line of research focusing on zeroth-order optimization with noisy feedback.
-The objective function is usually modeled by Gaussian Process \citep{williams2006gaussian} using some kernels and then acquisition functions are used to select data points to query.
-Popular choices of acquisition functions are Upper Confidence Bound (UCB) \citep{srinivas2010gaussian}, expected improvement \citep{jones1998efficient,bull2011convergence}, knowledge gradient \citep{frazier2009knowledge}, probability of improvement \citep{kushner1964new}, and Thompson sampling \citep{thompson1933likelihood}.
-Among them, GP-UCB \citep{srinivas2010gaussian} is the closest to our paper because our algorithm also selects data points in a UCB style but the construction of UCB in our paper is different since we are not working with kernels. \citet{scarlett2017lower} proves lower bounds on regret for noisy Gaussian process bandit optimization.
-However, due to kernels in Gaussian process, Bayesian optimization usually suffers from the curse of dimensionality.
+One of the most prominent approaches to this problem is Bayesian Optimization (BO) \citep{shahriari2015taking}, in which the objective function is usually modeled by a Gaussian Process (GP) \citep{williams2006gaussian}, so that the uncertainty can be updated under the Bayesian formalism.
+Among the many notable algorithms in GP-based BO \citep{srinivas2010gaussian,jones1998efficient,bull2011convergence,frazier2009knowledge,agrawal2013thompson,cai2021on}, GP-UCB \citep{srinivas2010gaussian} is the closest to our paper because our algorithm also selects data points in a UCB (upper confidence bound) style but the construction of the UCB in our paper is different since we are not working with GPs. \citet{scarlett2017lower} proves lower bounds on regret for noisy Gaussian process bandit optimization.
+GPs are highly flexible and can approximate any smooth functions, but such flexibility comes at a price to play --- curse of dimensionality.
+Most BO algorithms do not work well when $d>10$.
+Notable exceptions include the work of \citet{shekhar2018gaussian,calandriello2019gaussian,eriksson2019scalable,salgia2021domain,rando2022ada} who designed more specialized BO algorithms for high-dimensional tasks.

+Besides BO with GPs, other nonparametric families were considered for global optimization tasks, but they, too, suffer from the curse of dimensionality.
+We refer readers to \citet{wang2018optimization} and the references therein.

+While most BO methods use GP as surrogate models, there are other BO methods that use alternative function classes such as neural networks \citep{snoek2015scalable,springenberg2016bayesian}.
+These methods are different from us in that they use different ways to fit the neural networks and a Monte Carlo sampling approach to decide where to explore next.
+Empirically, it was reported that they do not outperform advanced GP-based methods that use trust regions \citep{eriksson2019scalable}.